 ADD:

 The NPAC SMS will provide M&Ps to support working with the provider’s system to minimize the time period that the system is in the Hold status to minimize the period of not adding the service provider's LSMS to the subscription version or pooled block failed-SP List.
 Additionally the NPAC SMS via internal M&Ps will support the queueing of downloads to the provider’s system based on current NPAC SMS resources and the event on the local system when it is not able to respond during Normal state.
 This period will be based on the desire to not have the system reenter the Hold state where reasonable.
 Long outages of the system may require reentering the Hold process given there is no recovery function for XML system.
+If the local system reenters the Hold process, their queue of downloads will be flushed and the local system will need to use full and/or delta BDD files to recover data.